Advising Appointment

 4-Year Standard Flowchart

 This flowchart displays the most efficient path towards graduation in 4 years.
-All transfer students enter at different places in their curriculum.
 Please note that some introductory major courses may differ for a transfer student in some majors.
-The Suggested Course List (described below) will further explain what transfer students should take to fulfill these requirements.
+The Suggested Course List (described below) will further explain what transfer students should enroll in to fulfill these requirements.

 KINE Flowchart